Dr. David Mair Counselling and Psychotherapy

 7. What is the difference between counselling and psychotherapy?

-3. I charge £47 for individuals , and £55 per session for couples.
-If you are able to give me a week's notice I do not charge for missed appointments.(Back to top)
+3. My fee is £70 per session for individuals and £85 per session for couples.
+If you are able to give me a week's notice I do not charge for missed appointments.
+Without a week's notice, you will still need to pay for any sessions missed.
+I accept payment in cash or by cheque or bank transfer.(Back to top)

 4. In order for therapy to be effective, it has to be confidential.
 This is something that I take very seriously.
-This level of confidentiality is one of the main ways in which therapy differs from many other forms of helping - for example, talking to friends or family can rarely offer the same degree of confidentiality as talking to a counsellor.
+This level of confidentiality is one of the main ways in which therapy differs from many other forms of helping : talking to friends or family can rarely offer the same degree of confidentiality as talking to a counsellor.
 Because of this confidentiality, you will find that - as you get used to coming for therapy - you are freer to talk about whatever you wish to.
 No therapist can offer 100% confidentiality: there are some situations where the law requires disclosure of risk (e.g. certain child protection issues) and in common with most other therapists, there are some situations where I may not be able to keep total confidentiality.
 In particular, if someone tells me that they are thinking of harming themselves in a way that I believe puts them at serious risk, or if someone tells me that they are doing something that could put others at risk, I may not be able to keep such information confidential.
 However, breaking confidentiality is rare, and only happens after talking to the person concerned.
-Any information disclosed to a third party (for example, a doctor) is kept to an essential minimum.(Back to top)
+Any information disclosed to a third party (for example, a doctor) is kept to an essential minimum.
+FOR INFORMATION ABOUT HOW I HANDLE YOUR PERSONAL DATA AND COMPLY WITH GDPR LEGISLATION PLEASE SCROLL TO THE BOTTOM OF MY HOME PAGE AND CLICK ON 'PRIVACY POLICY'(Back to top)

 6. My therapy is based on a non-pathologising understanding of people.
-I recognise that all of us encounter 'problems in living': this does not mean that there is something intrinsically wrong with us as individuals.
-Rather it reflects the fact that life is unpredictable and throws challenges at us which we may struggle to overcome alone.
+I recognise that all of us encounter 'problems-in-living': this does not mean that there is something intrinsically wrong with us as individuals.
+Rather, it reflects the fact that life is unpredictable and throws challenges at us which we may struggle to overcome alone.
 Sometimes the strategies that we adopt to deal with these challenges may turn out to be unhelpful in the long-term.
 Equally, our culture and society may impose ways of thinking and being which exacerbate the problems we encounter.
-I therefore believe in the importance of exploring wider sociological factors that impinge on individuals, intensifying their problems.
-I value a wide range of approaches to thinking about 'problems-in-living': amongst others, I draw on psychodynamic, cognitive-behavioural and existential/phenomenological ideas about who we are, the sources of human suffering, and ways of responding to this suffering.(Back to top)
+I therefore believe in the importance of exploring wider sociological factors that impinge on individuals - racism, sexism, ableism, homophobia, biphobia, transphobia - intensifying their problems.
+I value a wide range of approaches to thinking about 'problems-in-living' which inform ideas about who we are, the sources of human suffering, and ways of responding to this suffering.
+What you will get from me is time, attention and compassion.
+I do not rush you, or impose a pre-determined way of working onto your life.
+I don't believe that it's possible to have one way of working that is right for everyone: your situation is unique, and we will think together about what can really make a difference in your life.
+Time and again, research points to the fact that it is not the particular model of therapy that is the most effective factor in promoting awareness or change, but the quality of the relationship between therapist and client.
+(Back to top)

 7. Psychotherapy is a generic term that describes many different ways of helping people who are dealing with emotional or mental distress.
 For instance, the prescription of antidepressants by a GP could be seen as a form of psychotherapy because it is one way of helping someone to deal with depression.
 Sometimes there is an assumption that psychotherapy takes longer than counselling, or that it deals with deeper issues.
 However, this assumption is probably based on the confusion of psychotherapy with psychoanalysis which is a specific (usually long-term) way of working with patients.
-Counselling, therefore, is just one form of psychotherapy - a way of working which is about enabling you to think through issues which have been troubling you, and which may lead you to make some decisions to do things differently in future.(Back to top)
+Counselling, therefore, is just one form of psychotherapy - a way of working which is about enabling you to think through issues which have been troubling you, and which may lead you to make some decisions to do things differently in future.@16